-When harvests are low and livestock are unable to survive, people often resort to negative coping strategies.
-Many sell off assets, eat less, migrate in search of jobs or food, while others consider joining terrorist groups that offer a monthly stipend or protection, taking advantage of people’s desperation.
+When harvests are low and livestock are unable to survive, people often resort to short-term coping strategies with perilous long-term effects.
+Many sell off assets like tools and animals.
+They eat fewer meals or consumer inexpensive, poorer-quality food.
+Some migrate in search of jobs or food, while others consider joining terrorist groups that offer a monthly stipend or protection, taking advantage of people’s desperation.

 While the “hunger season” has been a reality for families in this region for a long time, increasing conflict and insecurity has made the situation more complex.
 In northern Mali, N’fa Adama Traore and his community have been living off the land near the Niger River for nearly 40 years.
 But recent land disputes with neighboring communities, as well as violent attacks by armed men nearby, have forced his community to flee from their homes.

-In Seyenne Wouro Molo, a pastoralist community in southern Mauritania, men are migrating earlier and farther than normal, sometimes with their livestock to find food, water, and work in neighboring Mali or Senegal.
+In southern Mauritania, men are migrating earlier and farther than normal, sometimes with their livestock, to find food, water and work in neighboring Mali or Senegal.
 Some countries have put restrictions in place to control border crossings of people and livestock, constraining pastoralists’ movements and leading to tensions between farmers and herders.
 This often results in a concentration of livestock along these borders, further deteriorating the quantity and quality of pastureland in the area.

-The Lake Chad area of the Sahel has seen its primary water source shrink by nearly 90 percent in the past 50 years and armed conflict has become prevalent, strangling trade flows and triggering displacement, economic and pastoral migration in the area.
-In 2017, the Lake Chad Basin humanitarian emergency became one of the most acute food crises in Africa, prompting a U.N.
-Security Council delegation to travel to the region and inspired calls for increased long-term assistance.
+The Lake Chad area of the Sahel has seen its primary water source shrink by nearly 90 percent in the past 50 years, and armed conflict has become prevalent, strangling trade flows and triggering displacement.